 Inside the asteroid, the Millennium Falcon and its passengers appear to be safe from the Galactic Empire’s battle cruisers and search vessels.
-Still experiencing problems with the hyperdrive, Han Solo tells Chewbacca to take the garrulous C-3PO, whom he flippantly calls “professor,” out back to uncover what the problem is with their spacecraft.
+Still experiencing problems with the temperamental hyperdrive, Han Solo tells Chewbacca to take the garrulous C-3PO, whom he flippantly calls “professor,” out back to uncover what the problem is with their spacecraft.

-Rocked by violent shudders, Princess Leia falls into Solo’s lap.
+Rocked by violent shudders, Princess Leia conveniently falls into Solo’s lap.
 He seems to be enjoying the ride.
 On the other hand, Leia continues to toss curt comments at him.

-“Sorry, sweetheart,” Han remarks (in a lighthearted, Humphrey Bogart moment).
+“Sorry, sweetheart,” Han remarks (in a lighthearted, Humphrey Bogart fashion).
 “We haven’t got time for anything else.”
 As if all that’s on Leia’s mind is to sit and chat with the “space scoundrel.”

 A few scenes later, the Princess is in the midst of repairing one of the valves on the vessel, when she strains her hand trying to turn a lever.
-Luckily for her, big strong Solo is there to give her aid and comfort.
+Luckily for her, big, strong and handsome Solo is there to give her aid and comfort.
 Taking her dainty palm in his, Han makes his move.
 He plants a kiss on her mouth and the two are locked in a passionate exchange.
 The space pirate and the Princess, together and alone at last!
 Or are they?

-“Sir, sir!” cries 3PO.
+“Sir, sir!” cries Threepio.
 “I’ve isolated the reverse power coupling!”
 Great news indeed, but not to Han: “Thank you.
-Thank you very much …” He shows the “professor” the door, but keeps his eye on Leia as she retreats.
+Thank you very much …” He shows the “professor” the door, but keeps his roving eye on Leia as she retreats.

 In the next scene, we are on board the Imperial Star Destroyer.
-Admiral Piett enters to inform Darth Vader they are receiving a transmission from the Emperor himself.
+Admiral Piett enters to inform Darth Vader they are receiving a transmission from the Galactic Emperor himself.
 And Vader’s presence has been requested.
 Vader orders the Admiral to pull out of the asteroid field for a clear transmission.

 In the revised “Special Edition” of The Empire Strikes Back, the scene with Lord Vader and the Emperor is different from that of the original 1980 screening.
-For one, the actor who embodied the Evil Emperor in the earlier version (Elaine Baker, with the voice of British-born Clive Revill) has been replaced by Ian McDiarmid, who played the bug-eyed, pock-marked Emperor in Return of the Jedi and in the three subsequent prequels.
-For another, the dialogue has been extended to include the lines, “Search your feelings, Lord Vader.
-You will know it to be true,” which, depending on your point of view, either foreshadows Vader’s entreaties to Young Skywalker as he dangles for dear life from one of the destroyer’s walkways, or gives the game away entirely.
+For one, the actor who embodied the Evil Emperor in the earlier version (Elaine Baker, with the cultured voice of British-born Clive Revill) has been replaced by Ian McDiarmid, who played the bug-eyed, pock-marked Emperor in Return of the Jedi and in the three subsequent prequels.

 Some may feel (as this author does) that echoing those lines at this stage of the drama destroys the power of Vader’s speech later on.
 The original encounter was more cryptic, more subtle, and less overt, while this bit of dialogue is way too specific.
-Searching for continuity, perhaps executive producer George Lucas (who assigned the directing duties of Episode V to Irvin Kershner) decided to substitute McDiarmid after the fact.
+Searching for continuity, perhaps executive producer George Lucas (who assigned the directing duties of Episode V to one of his former USC professors, Irvin Kershner) decided to substitute McDiarmid after the fact.
 There’s another reason that I can think of, namely his obsessive compulsion to tinker with the product.
 He just can’t leave well enough alone.